nieboczek/ggs-modding-docs/beginners-guide/configuring-mods.md

 ```
 I'm using the config of MoneyAdder as an example.
 Config highly depends on the mod you're using

-Look for equal signs.
-Comments above equal signs should explain what changing the config option does.
+Look for double dashes (`--`).
+Text after double dashes should explain what changing the config option does.
 In this example I want to change the amount of cash added to `107.38`, the key to caps lock and no modifier keys.
 To do that I changed:
 ```lua